Onlygideon/thunderbite-test/README.md

 # thunderbite-test-1

-This repo contains thunderbite technical test
+## This repository contains the solution to thunderbite 1st test